GOING DEEPER THROUGH ‘GO DIG’

 - Use humour when and where it is appropriate, but never use humour to embarrass or to humiliate another person.

-- You are always free to disagree, and you are always free to say so in an appropriate way!
+- You are always free to disagree with me or with one another, and you are always free to do so in an appropriate and caring way!

 CONTENT AND PRACTICE

 Each ‘Go DIG’ group is flexible in its progression and is ready to move on through the course material as quickly or slowly as is appropriate for each person within the group and for the group as a whole through:

 - Teaching that is interactive, interruptible, and that always encourages the response of thoughts, comments, and questions.

 - Prayer with and for the individuals within the safe environment of the group.